scottdrichards/pokedex/README.md

 # PokeDex Demo Project

 This project is a front-end skills demonstration to show my competency in front-end design and development.
+This project mainly is created using React and Typescript.

 ## To run:
 1. Install [node.js](https://nodejs.org/en/download/)